 Division of Asthma, Allergy & Immunology

-Our faculty offer comprehensive evaluation and treatment of asthma and allergies (seasonal, perennial, stinging insect, food, fungal, drug, chemical), as well as respiratory, skin, and immunologic conditions.
+Our faculty offers comprehensive evaluation and treatment of asthma and allergies (seasonal, perennial, stinging insect, food, fungal, drug, chemical) and respiratory, skin, and immunologic conditions.

-Along with general clinics, UVA offers clinics in immune deficiency and eosinophilic esophagitis, as well as a combined allergy and sinus clinic, in conjunction with colleagues from other divisions
+Along with general clinics, UVA offers clinics in immune deficiency and eosinophilic esophagitis and a combined allergy and sinus clinic in conjunction with colleagues from other divisions.

 Read About the Latest Research Being Done by Allergy and Immunology